lessor/lessor/examples/README.md

 This subdirectory contains examples that are used in tutorials and documentation.

-- [`tenant.yaml`](./tenant.yaml): a well-documented example Tenant custom resource that takes advantage of every feature
+- [`tenant.yaml`](./tenant.yaml): an example Tenant custom resource that takes advantage of every feature